 The employer cannot provide wages and benefits automatically to the surviving spouse or adult child.
 Instead, before paying the spouse or adult child who is requesting the payment, the employer must require the person making the request to execute a document.
 The document must be signed by two witnesses and include:

 - The name, address, date of death, and place of death of the deceased employee

 - The relationship of the person requesting the payment to the deceased employee

 - The name and address of the surviving spouse and any surviving children

 With a document that has the required information and is executed before two witnesses, the employer may issue the wages and benefits from the last paycheck without any court proceedings or judgments.

 If outstanding wages are issued in this way, it is not the employer’s responsibility to determine whether the wages are separate property or community property or whether inheritance taxes are due.
 However, it is the employer’s responsibility to forward an affidavit that contains the name of the decedent, the amount paid, the name of the recipient. and a copy of the release document to the secretary of the Department of Revenue within 10 calendar days of releasing the money.

 If You Have Questions About Your Spouse’s Estate

 Louisiana spouses do not have the same rights to inheritance as spouses in other states.
 To make sure that you are treated fairly and get all of the property to which you are legally entitled, we encourage you to contact our Louisiana succession lawyers today.
-You can reach us by phone, by starting a live chat, or through our online contact form to have us contact you.
+You can reach us by phone, or through our online contact form to have us contact you.